immunefi-team/Bounty_Boosts/Puffer Finance/28947 - [SC - Insight] Info.md

 # Info

-Submitted on Sat Mar 02 2024 12:35:50 GMT-0400 (Atlantic Standard Time) by @OxJoyBoy03 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 2nd 2024 at 18:35:50 UTC by @OxJoyBoy03 for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28947